 Investing in the Notes involves substantial risks.
-See "Risk Factors" beginning on page 19.
+See "Risk Factors" beginning on page 21.

-Application has been made to the Irish Stock Exchange plc trading as Euronext Dublin (Euronext Dublin) for the Notes to be admitted to the official list (the Official List) and trading on its regulated market.
-The regulated market of Euronext Dublin is a regulated market for the purposes of Directive 2014/65/EU (MiFID II).
+Application has been made to the Irish Stock Exchange plc trading as Euronext Dublin (Euronext Dublin) for the Notes to be admitted to the official list (the Official List) and trading on its regulated market (the Regulated Market).
+The Regulated Market of Euronext Dublin is a regulated market for the purposes of Directive 2014/65/EU (MiFID II).

 This Offering Memorandum comprises a Prospectus for purposes of Article 3 of Regulation (EU) 2017/1129 (the Prospectus Regulation).
-The Prospectus has been approved by the Central Bank of Ireland, as competent authority under the Prospectus Regulation.
-The Central Bank of Ireland only approves this Prospectus as meeting the standards of completeness, comprehensibility and consistency imposed by the Prospectus Regulation.
+The Prospectus has been approved by the Central Bank of Ireland (the Central Bank), as competent authority under the Prospectus Regulation.
+The Central Bank only approves this Prospectus as meeting the standards of completeness, comprehensibility and consistency imposed by the Prospectus Regulation.
 Such approval should not be considered as an endorsement of the Issuer that is the subject of this Prospectus.
 Investors should make their own assessment as to the suitability of investing in the securities.

-This Prospectus is valid until the Notes are admitted to the Official List and trading on the Regulated Market of Euronext Dublin, at which point the obligation to supplement this Prospectus in the event of a significant new factor, material mistake or material inaccuracy will not apply.
+This Prospectus is valid for a period of 12 months from the date of approval.
+The obligation to supplement this Prospectus in the event of a significant new factor, material mistake or material inaccuracy does not apply when the Notes are admitted to the Official List and trading on the regulated market of Euronext Dublin.